acoppes/unity-gameobject-brush/README.md

   - Documentation of how to use it and extend.
   - Maybe brushes should be GameObjects to support custom modifiers as components.
   - Pick scene and root to paint to.
+  - Don't regenerate preview on paint, keep last one.

 ## Licence